Please check back in August for the Fall 2019 Deadline. Students need to fill out an application for each experience for which they needs funds.

 What are the enrichment assignment options?

-Students awarded funds must agree to submit a reflective assignment which will include a narrative of the experience and photos.
+Students awarded funds must agree to complete reflective assignments which will include a questionnaire and two blog posts about their experience including pictures.